Hector de Saint-Denys Garneau: Life

-In 1925, Garneau studied painting at Montreal's Collège des beaux-arts with Paul-Emile Borduas, Jean Palardy, Marjorie Smith and Jean-Paul Lemieux.
+In 1925, Garneau studied painting at Montreal's Collège des beaux-arts with Paul-Émile Borduas, Jean Palardy, Marjorie Smith and Jean Paul Lemieux.
 He won a bronze medal and second prize for a work of art.
 In 1934, he exhibited some paintings at the Galerie des Arts in Montréal and, in 1937, he presented his painting "Sky Fall" at the Museum of Fine Arts.

 Still in his youth, he founded the monthly journal La relève with his friends Paul Beaulieu, Robert Charbonneau, Robert Élie and Jean Le Moyne.

 In 1934, Garneau developed a rheumatic heart problem and discontinued his studies.
 He then devoted his time to writing poems, painting and music.
 In 1937, Regards et jeux dans l'espace, his collection of poems, was published. [...] he died in 1943 of a heart attack, after canoeing alone."

 Poetry

 Garneau first achieved some notice as a poet as a boy of 13, when his poem "Le dinosaure" took first prize in a province-wide essay competition.
 Two years later, he was awarded a prize by the Canadian Authors' Association for his poem "L'automne".

 Garneau wrote poetry prolifically between 1934 and 1937; on one day alone (October 22, 1937), he reportedly wrote 13 poems.
 In his lifetime, though, he published only one slim volume, the 28-poem Regards et jeux dans l'espace.
 "Radical in its form, with its unrhymed lines of various lengths, its lack of punctuation and its broken syntax.".